These traditional and modern recipes highlight this classic South African dish.

 Pickled fish and cauliflower pâté – How about enjoying the traditional pickled fish in a less conventional way, by prepping a smooth pickled fish pâté that’s filled with lemon zest and a hint of sour cream.
 Serve with good quality warm bread.

 Pickled fish – This recipe perfectly balances the sweetness with acidity, thanks to Safari spirit vinegar, highlighting pickled fish’s unique flavour profile.

 Pickled fish samoosas – these crispy samoosas with creamy dhania dip makes a great party snack or lunchbox treat!

 Cape Malay pickled fish “tacos” – This is the perfect modern recipe for the pickled fish served with mini rotis instead of actual tacos.

-Traditional South African pickled fish – With the correct amount of spices, this Traditional pickled fish recipe shouldn’t be anything less than perfection!
+Aunty Miemie’s pickled fish – This special recipe calls for the fish to get a dusting of flour and a panfry, before being added to the pickling spices for a full-bodied Easter flavour.
+Traditional South African pickled fish-With the correct amount of spices, this Traditional pickled fish recipe shouldn’t be anything less than perfection!

 Head on over to our Easter hub for more mouth-watering Easter recipes!